epfl-ada/ada-2021-project-hivemind/README.md

 Data source: https://blog.gdeltproject.org/mapping-the-media-a-geographic-lookup-of-gdelts-sources/

 The geographical location of newspapers could affect the citations contained in them.
 Although the quotes in the Quotebank dataset contain links to the article in which they were found, we cannot find out the true geographical location of the news source from the link itself.
 E.g. theguardian.com and nytimes.com both use .com top-level domain, but they are reporting events in different countries.
 That's why we decided to choose a GDELT dataset that associates a particular domain with the right country from which that news source comes.
-This dataset was created from the enormous GDELT dataset, which relied on the strong geographic bias inherent in journalism – the simple fact that news outlets cover events physically proximate to them far more often than they do events on the other side of the world.
+This dataset was created from the enormous GDELT dataset and used the fact that news outlets cover events physically proximate to them far more often than they do events on the other side of the world.

 <!-- :paw_prints:-->
 <!-- FOLDER STRUCTURE -->